Noxus / Bruiser / Defender / Arcanist / Invoker TFT Comp

 Stage 3: Transition

 Stage 3 is your key decision point.
-If you've collected 5+ copies of LeBlanc by Stage 3-2, commit to the reroll strategy.
+If you've collected 5+ copies of Draven by Stage 3-2, commit to the reroll strategy.
 Level to 7 at Stage 3-2 and begin slow rolling.
 At level 7, 3-cost units have the highest appearance rate.

 Stage 4: Power Spike